From Bear to Bull: How to Spot the End of a Market Downturn

 For example, a "head and shoulders" pattern is a chart formation that is often seen as a bearish sign, while a "cup and handle" pattern is often seen as a bullish sign.

-Another key tool in technical analysis is the use of moving averages.
+Another key tool in technical analysis is the use of Moving Averages.

 A moving average is a statistical measure that smoothes out price data over a certain period of time.